German submarine U-852: Peleus

 However, the sinking of the Peleus had created a large debris field containing survivors in rafts and clinging to wreckage.
-Eck decided that this would indicate to any Allied shipping patrol aircraft there was a U-boat in the area, so he ordered his junior officers to destroy the wreckage by firing into it using hand grenades and automatic weapons.
+Eck decided that this would indicate to any Allied shipping patrol aircraft that there was a U-boat in the area, so he ordered his junior officers to destroy the wreckage by firing into it using hand grenades and automatic weapons.
 They did this while the rest of the crew remained below decks.
 There were only three survivors from the 35-man Peleus.

 Dahomian

 Two weeks later the U-852 sank the British cargo ship Dahomian off Cape Town on 1 April.
 This time the U-852 left rather than attack the survivors.

 Capture

 On 30 April 1944, U-852 was spotted in the Indian Ocean by a Vickers Wellington bomber flying from Aden.
 After being left unable to dive due to damage from aerial depth charges, she headed for the coast of Somalia.
 However, before reaching land the U-boat came under attack from six RAF bombers from 621 Squadron.
 Eck was forced to run aground on a coral reef about 20 km from shore.
 Seven crewmen were lost in the engagement; the remainder fled ashore.
 Fifty-eight were captured by the Somaliland Camel Corps and local militia.

 A British boarding party examined the wrecked U-boat and retrieved Eck's Kriegstagebuch ("War Diary"), which proved crucial in constructing the Allied case against him and his men.
 The British also discovered the Fa 330 Bachstelze rotor kite, a towed one-man aerial observation platform.